Chilly weather lingers for the weekend but no snow

 "That has been a persistent and quite strong southerly," Loots said.

-"As we get a high pressure move over much of the country that is just starting to ease, but that cold air is going to just continuously feed in, albeit a much weaker flow"
+"As we get a high pressure [area] moving over much of the country that is just starting to ease, but that cold air is going to just continuously feed in, albeit a much weaker flow."

 AdvertisementAdvertise with NZME.